Level: Resort nearby

 This spot has been added by

-19 spots added - 583 photos shared
+20 spots added - 633 photos shared

-Cliff Dive is one of the few places in the world where you can experience a “Sardine Run” at snorkeling depth.
-At the foot of the island’s cliffs, you will snorkel amidst thousands of small silver fish schooling together, just below the surface.
+At the foot of the island’s cliffs, you will snorkel among thousands of small sardines schooling together just below the surface.
 Do not miss this beautiful and spectacular phenomenon if you are visiting Bohol.

 Cliff Dive is the perfect place to snorkel with the sardines, as they can be seen at very shallow depths at this spot, sometimes just under the surface.
 Swimming among these mesmerizing waves of small silverfish is an incredible experience.

 Hundreds of chromis and sea goldies surround the reef wall, where surgeonfish, butterflyfish, Moorish idols, and pufferfish are also common.
+Anemonefish from several species are also easy to spot on the flat and at the reef edge.

-To avoid accidents, do not snorkel the area located right under the diving platform.
-Sea conditions are usually good at Cliff Dive, but the area can be choppy some days.
+To avoid accidents, do not snorkel in the area located right under the diving platform.
+Sea conditions are usually good at Cliff Dive, but the area can be very choppy some days.
 Do not get in the water if the sea is too rough.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.
 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.